 Read the History

 Do your children know the history of our independence?
 This is the perfect opportunity to read up on the founding of our nation.
-I’ve compiled an extensive list of recommended books in my Fourth of July Unit Study.
+I’ve compiled an extensive list of recommended books in my free Fourth of July Unit Study.
 Here is just a sampling:

 - Paul Revere’s Ride by Henry Wadsworth Longfellow, Ted Rand

 - Reb and the Redcoats by Constance Savory

 - Yankee Doodle by Steven Kellogg

 - and of course, the Declaration of Independence!